dlr-gtlab/genh5/examples/conversion_system.md

 # Conversion System

-This library implements a flexible and generic way of mapping c++ types to HDF5 datatypes and provides a powerful conversion system for converting c++ types to an underlying type, that can be writen to and read from HDF5.
+This library implements a flexible and generic way of mapping c++ types to HDF5 datatypes and provides a powerful conversion system for converting c++ types to an underlying type, that can be written to and read from HDF5.

 ## Motivation